-Project LANDER's objective is to create a system that demonstrates controlled propulsive landing capabilities.
+Project LANDER aims to create a system that demonstrates controlled propulsive landing capabilities.
 The results of project LANDER could be used to design a model landing vehicle for use in a real drop flight test.
 The system is comprised of a test stand and vehicle.
-Figure 2 provides an image of the assembled system at Test Cell 2 along with a color coded CAD model of the system.
-All system level requirements are outlined in Table 1.
+Figure 2 provides an image of the assembled system at Test Cell 2 and a color-coded CAD model of the system.
+All system-level requirements are outlined in Table 1.